 The earliest human inhabitants of Uganda were hunters and gatherers and are the ancestors of the pygmy populations found in western Uganda.
-The southern part of the country became populated with Bantu-speaking people who had come from central and western Africa some time around 1,500-2,000 years ago.
-These people not only brought a new language, but they also brought new agricultural ideas as well as new ways of social and political organisation.
-The result of this new order was the establishment of centralised kingdoms, Buganda, Bunyoro-Kitara and Ankole.
+The southern part of the country became populated with Bantu-speaking people who had come from central and western Africa sometime around 1,500-2,000 years ago.
+These people not only brought a new language, but they also brought new agricultural ideas as well as new ways of social and political organization.
+The result of this new order was the establishment of centralized kingdoms, Buganda, Bunyoro-Kitara and Ankole.
 As time passed, Uganda saw very few outsiders and it wasn’t until the middle of the 19th century when Arab traders and European explorers made contact.

 During the “Scramble for Africa” at the end of the 19th century, East Africa was assigned by royal charter to the Imperial British East Africa Company.
 Two years later, as the result of an Anglo-German agreement, Britain was granted control over both Kenya and Uganda.
 By 1893 the costs of maintaining a colony were running high, therefore administrative duties were given to a British commissioner who ruled Uganda indirectly, therefore allowing the traditional kingdoms a certain amount of autonomy.
 In 1894, Uganda officially became a British protectorate.
 Despite the autonomy, the British favoured the Buganda kingdom, often recruiting them for civil service.